revolist/revogrid-docs/blog/best-js-gantt-in-2026.md

 * review warnings without leaving the plan
 * perform bulk changes

-This is the central argument for RevoGrid Gantt.
+This is the central argument for RevoGantt.
 It does not treat the task table as a label column attached to a chart.
 It treats the Gantt as another way to work with structured application data.

 That difference becomes more valuable as the product becomes more specialized.